Resource guide

 Decision and evidence last

-Final decisions, reporting packets, and audit trails should sit on top of the system, not as an afterthought.
+Final decisions, reporting packets, and audit trails sit on top of the system.
+They are not an afterthought.

 An AML/CFT program becomes credible when each surface is explicit.